senaite/senaite2.com/docs/user_manual/users_and_security.md

 has its own workflow definition, and therefore, have its own permission mapping for every single status they can reach within their life-cycle.

-There are four types of permissions:
+There are five types of permissions:

 * **Object permissions**: these are the best known permissions and are traditionally used for read and update operations at object level.
 The